choicebuilds/BumWatch/README.md

 ## Mechanical CAD (3D Printing)

 If I did not have to redesign everything due to my voltage regulator, this would have looked much better.
 However, due to the frustration of everything stated above, I just created a bare minimum chassis for a working demo.

+## Protoboarding

+With all the power issues, I still wanted to make a final product.
+So, I decided to create a 4-layer protoboard watch in order to fit a watch form factor.
+After hours of soldering, I got tired of continuity testing.
+This ultimately meant I could not use half the sensors because there were continuity issues for my lower 2 layers.
+However, I was still able to create a working IMU and step counter.
+This product is no longer in development & I will be focusing all my efforts on the JWatch (link above).
+Here are some pictures for reference:

+*insert pictures*

 ## Conclusion